 In select cases, we are willing to ask the court to grant a larger fee if appropriate.
 We have been privileged to have received numerous personal injury case referrals from other attorneys.

-Referring Attorneys Are On Our Fee Contract, Which the Florida Rules Require
+Referring Attorneys Are On Our Fee Contract (Bar Rules Require It)

 Rule 4-1.5(f)(2) requires that all referral fees in contingency fee cases have the consent of the client in writing and that:

 each participating lawyer or law firm shall sign the contract with the client and shall agree to assume joint legal responsibility to the client for the performance of the services in question as if each were partners of the other lawyer or law firm involved.